mozilla/infosec.mozilla.org/docs/fundamentals/security_principles.md

 **Do not**

+-   Use easy to guess passwords or vendor default passwords.
 -   Send your password to other individuals.
 -   Send shared passwords over email or communication mediums other than purpose-built credential sharing mechanisms.
 -   Use the same password for multiple services.